-The Command window is where you tell the program what to do and where the program tells you what's going on.
+''' program tells you what's going on.
 It's an important area, and you will need to learn how it works in detail.
 Three lines of text should be visible.
 If your screen displays fewer than three lines, you will need to make another line or two visible.
 You'll learn how to do this later in this chapter in the section "The Command Window."

-Below the Command window is the status bar.
+Below the Command window is the status bar. '''